-LAT is by default enabled on any network interface for a CPT.
-Refer to the chapter, "Configuring LAT," for details about specific LAT parameters.
+LAT is by default enabled on any network interface for a terminal server (if the LAT option has been purchased).
+Refer to "Making LAT Connections" in the "Configuring LAT" chapter for details about specific LAT parameters.
 Enter "yes" to enable LAT (or simply press Return).